 - Cons: Not really the best for gaming

 5. Asus Prime X470 Pro

 The Asus Prime X470 Pro is another mid-range X470 offering and is one of the best X470 motherboards for the Ryzen 5 2600X CPU.
 The Prime X470 Pro offers a 6+2 VRM design, Intel Gigabit LAN, and the Realtek S1220A 8-channel audio.
-While the Asus ROG boards are all about flashy gamery features, the Prime series is about offering a good balance of features and consistent performance.
+While the Asus ROG boards are all about flashy gamery features, the Prime series offers a good balance of features and consistent performance.
 The Prime X470 Pro features silver heatsinks and an extra heatsink for the M.2 drive as well.
-The overall design is very professional looking and the BIOS itself has almost no issues.
+The overall design is very professional-looking, and the BIOS itself has almost no issues.
 Unlike the ROG counterpart, the Prime does not sport a pre-mounted I/O shield.
-However, the VRMs and MOSFETs are cooled adequately so there should not be any power delivery or throttling issues to the CPU.
+However, the VRMs and MOSFETs are cooled adequately, so there should not be any power delivery or throttling issues to the CPU.
 The Prime also sports adequate spacing around the CPU to allow for much larger fans or aftermarket cooling solutions.
 You also get additional pump and fan headers as well.

 The Asus Prime X470 Pro offers a good number of slots and ports for expandability.
-You get three PCI Express x16 slots for multi GPU setups as well as three PCI Express x1 slots for add-on cards.
-The slots are protected with Asus’s SafeSlot technology to prevent the cards from bending within the slot.
+You get three PCI Express x16 slots for multi GPU setups and three PCI Express x1 slots for add-on cards.
+The slots are protected with Asus's SafeSlot technology to prevent the cards from bending within the slot.
 The audio is also separated from the main PCB to prevent electromagnetic interference.
 Overall, the Asus Prime X470 Pro is one of the best X470 motherboards for the AMD Ryzen platform.